Truth Functional Logic (or formal deductive reasoning)

 Now, let’s translate it.
 First, our variables.
 We’ll let “there’s a gas station” be represented by “G” and “we’ll stop” be represented by “S.” Now, how does the argument look in symbolic language given our variables?
 Something like this:

 This is one of the most basic valid argument forms: modus ponens.
-To remind you, we are going to be using this and the other argument forms (total of 9) from the text to show that a certain conclusion can be derived from a set of premises.
+To remind you, we are going to be using this and the other argument forms (for a total of 9) from the text to show that a certain conclusion can be derived/proved from a set of premises.
 It all begins with learning to recognize the 9 argument forms.
 For some examples of this, see the full box of white text to the right.